dela3499/l1ktools/README.md

 ### Running the standard CMap data processing pipeline
 All scripts are contained within the `matlab/data_pipeline` folder.
 A directory of example .lxb files from a LINCS Joint Project (LJP) plate under the `data/lxb` directory.
 Note that this process may take up to an hour depending on the machine you're running it on.
 For those who wish to view outputs without running the pipeline and/or compare their results with CMap's, example pipeline outputs are under `matlab/data_pipeline/results`.
 These outputs are described in the section below.
+By default all outputs are saved in the current working directory, but this can be overriden using the `plate_path` argument to any of the scripts below.

 ```matlab
 % setup the envronment